Dale Bruder discusses advertising methods with Cathy Sirk, who teaches Spanish to children. Dean Knuth / Staff

 " Marketing covers continuously updating the conversation parents, administrators, teachers and the student participants are having about Foreign Fluency," he said.
 "Managing this conversation involves keeping the students engaged in the use of the new knowledge such as being the interpreter in trips to Rocky Point."

 Delivery involves the language tutor's performance and professionalism.
-"This is what will be remembered, what contributes to the marketing conversation and creates the impetus to have an efficient administration," Bruder said.
+"This is what will be remembered, what contributes to the marketing conversation and creates the impetus to have an efficient administration," Coach Bruder said.

 Foreign Fluency can grow into a respected provider of language services, he said.
 "Using a professional practice business model where a client base is developed and secured demonstrates its economic viability."